 A Regulated Agent is a company that has been approved by the UK CAA to EU standards.
 These are generally freight agents who arrange the movement of cargo around the world through their own company structure or a series of partner agreements.

-A Known Consignor is an exporter, within the EU, that has been validated by an Independent Auditor.
+A Known Consignor is an exporter, within the EU, that has been validated.
 This system is controlled by the UK CAA .

 Business Change Consultancy offer support services to all of the parties that may be involved with this important scheme to make sure cargo moves effectively through airports.

-Denis O'Sullivan is an approved independent Validator on behalf of the CAA and is trained to Security Manager level.
+Denis O'Sullivan is trained to Security Manager level.
 In addition he holds Security Clearance at SC level.